JHome1/pointcam/README.md

 Jie Hong*, Shi Qiu*, Weihao Li, Saeed Anwar, Mehrtash Harandi, Nick Barnes, Lars Petersson
 ## Paper and Citation
 The paper can be downloaded from [arXiv](https://arxiv.org/abs/2212.02011).
-If you find our paper/code is useful, please cite:
+If you find our paper/code is useful, you could cite:

-        @article{hong2023pointcam,
+    @article{hong2026pointcam,
-          title={PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning}, author={Hong, Jie and Qiu, Shi and Li, Weihao and Anwar, Saeed and Harandi, Mehrtash and Barnes, Nick and Petersson, Lars}, journal={arXiv preprint arXiv:2212.02011},
+             title={Pointcam: Cut-and-mix for open-set point cloud learning}, author={Hong, Jie and Qiu, Shi and Li, Weihao and Anwar, Saeed and Harandi, Mehrtash and Barnes, Nick and Petersson, Lars}, journal={Computer Vision and Image Understanding},
-          year={2023}
+             pages={104814},
+             year={2026},
+             publisher={Elsevier}
              }

 ## Datasets and Environments
 * PointTransformer: \